DMacMakes/dmdocs/content/en/torrens/ise102/week1/index.md

 Set up Outlook on your phone with your uni address and leave notifications on.
 Don't miss any critical messages.

 ### The Discord server
-Let's jump on Discord Join the Torrens class discord server if you haven't already.
-I'll be making announcements there but we'll be using the subject channels to post our work during class, ask questions when we get stuck, etc. *(PS - don't show your code in the channel, just screenshots)*
+Let's jump on *Discord*.
+I'll be making announcements there and we'll be using the subject channels to post our work during class, ask questions when we get stuck, etc. *(PS - don't show your code in the channel, just screenshots)*.
+For those who haven't joined *Torrens Classes T3 2021* server yet, here's the invite link:

+<a class="btn btn-lg btn-primary mr-3 mb-4" href="https://discord.gg/yPsSueVUvt" target="_blank">Invite to Torrens Classes T3<i class="fas fa-arrow-alt-circle-right ml-2"></i></a>

+If you haven't yet installed Discord on the PC you're working on, do it now:

+<a class="btn btn-lg btn-primary mr-3 mb-4" href="https://discord.com/download" target="_blank">Discord Download<i class="fas fa-arrow-alt-circle-right ml-2"></i></a>

 #### Quick intros

-Introduce yourself in our #class-ise102 channel.
+Introduce yourself in our #discussion-ise102 channel.

 1. Name
 2. Degree you're doing here